General Information About Gastroparesis

 Patients with gastroparesis have delayed stomach emptying of food without an evidence of mechanical obstruction.
 Gastric motility is controlled by the vagus nerve, smooth muscle cells and enteric neurons.

-To understand the possible etiologies of gastroparesis, you should know that one of these three control levels has to be impaired in order for the patient to develop the disease.
+To understand the possible etiologies of gastroparesis, you should know that one of the ABOVE three control levels has to be impaired in order for the patient to develop the disease.

 While the majority of the cases do not have a clear etiology, diabetes and abdominal surgeries have been both linked to the development of gastroparesis.